The MySQL Between Operator returns the records (or rows) whose values are between the given two values or range.

 WHERE Column_Value BETWEEN Value1 AND Value2

-This operator displays the records available between the Value1 and Value2 Including them.
+This operator displays the records available between Value1 and Value2, Including them.
 It mean, Column_Value >= Value1 and Column_Value <= Value2.

-MySQL Between example
+MySQL Between Operator Example

-In the first statement, 2 is between 1 and 3, and 7 is between 1 and 9.
+This simple example shows the working functionality of MySQL Between on Numerical values.
+In the first statement, 2 is from 1 to 3, and 7 is from 1 to 9.
 So, it returns 1.
-In the next statement, 4 is not between 1 and 3 and 22 is not between 1 and 9 so, they return 0.
+In the next statement, 4 is not in the middle of 1 and 3, and 22 is not in the middle of 1 and 9, so it returns 0.

 SELECT 2 BETWEEN 1 AND 3, 7 BETWEEN 1 AND 9;